BylnovNick450504/TEVNICKS/README.md

 ##User Requirments##

- 1. User should have opportunity to registration.
+ 1. User should have ability to registration.
- 2. User should have opportunity to add, delete, edit information in his DB (database).
+ 2. User should have ability to add, delete, edit information in his DB (database).
- 3. User should have opportunity to make and pass tests.
+ 3. User should have ability to make and pass tests.
- 4. User should have opportunity to check his results.
+ 4. User should have ability to check his results.